dmitribodiu/90-days-challenge/architecture.md

     Any attempt at designing against the requirements will always guarantee pain.

 3. Futility of requirements
-    the correct way of capturing the requirements is in the form of use cases: the required set of behaviors of the system.
+    the correct way of capturing the requirements is in the form of `use cases`: the required `set of behaviors`(not functions) of the system.

     You can't collect a complete and correct list of requirements upfront. requirements will change during development.